flengyel/Zettel/README.md

 # Zettel

-This repository contains a Markdown note-format specification for my digital Zettelkasten, together with supporting templates, scripts, validators, generated documentation, and export files.
+This repository contains a Markdown note-format specification for my digital Zettelkasten, together with supporting templates, scripts, validators, script documentation, generated documentation, and export files.
 The note format works with [Obsidian](https://obsidian.md) and [Zotero](https://www.zotero.org/), but may be adapted to other systems.

 ## Scope